ccam/tuf-shot-media/README.md

 ## Description
 This is a simple portfolio site for a photography friend.
 He wanted something super simple that would pretty much just link to his other sites while showing off some of his work.

+NOTE: the /docs folder is only for gh-pages

 ## Explanation
 ###Design
 The design was inspired from [this dribble.](https://dribbble.com/shots/2052887-Moverec)